SayingsOlly/Insights-in-European-league-soccer-transfer/README.md

 # Process Book

-process book and some image related to it.
+Process book and some image related to it are all in process book folder.